corbinarnett/vinylFile-frontend/README.md

 $ yarn start
 ```

-Fork and clone the vinylFile-backend folder, run the following commands to prepare the database:
+Fork and clone the vinylFile-backend repository, run the following commands to prepare the database:
 ```
 $ rails db:create
 $ rails db:migrate